This service is available to Griffith researchers (staff and HDR students) and general staff members that are associated with research projects.

 The system offers some ability for you to restore files that you have deleted within a certain time period (30 days), however you and your collaborators should be very careful when using the synchronisation apps to ensure that data is also backed up somewhere else and that extreme care is taken when deleting folders and files.

 This service is designed to support active research projects in which data is being generated and changed frequently.
 Once a project is complete, you should consider moving your working data to Griffith's Archive Storage and depositing final state data into a subject or institutional repository.

 Contact us if you would like to discuss moving your data at the end of a research project.

 You should ensure that another active Griffith account holder has the ability to control access to your data before you leave Griffith.

-Information Services welcomes your comments and suggestions.
+The Office of Digital Solutions welcomes your comments and suggestions.
 You can provide feedback, or ask for assistance, using the contact us form.
 Please take the time to select the relevant category and be as descriptive as you can be, doing both of these helps us greatly when responding to your query.